joedlopes/ai-python-tutorial/README.md

-# ai-python-tutorial
+# Python Tutorial: Introduction to Artificial Intelligence Algorithms

-Introduction to Python and Artificial Intelligence algorithms in python
+- Introduction to Python and Artificial Intelligence Algorithms in Python